julienlag/samToPolyA/README.md

     Note: minAcontent affects both the A tail and the upstream A stretch.

-- **minUpMisPrimeAlength** (integer) = minimum length of genomic A stretch immediately upstream a putative site required to call a false positive (presumably due to internal RT priming), and hence not report the corresponding site.
+- **minUpMisPrimeAlength** (integer) = minimum length of genomic A stretch immediately upstream a putative site required to call a false positive (presumably due to internal RT priming), and hence not report the corresponding site in the output.

     Default: '10'.